What is Reverse Shoulder Replacement? - Virtua Article

-What is Reverse Shoulder Replacement?
+What Is Reverse Shoulder Replacement?

-By , Virtua Orthopedic Surgeon
+By Andrea Bowers, MD, Virtua Orthopedic Surgeon

 The shoulder has a range of motion greater than any other joint in the entire body, except when things go wrong.
 Age, injury and arthritis can spell problems that begin with pain and end with shoulder and arm immobility.
 Although the number of shoulder replacements nationwide falls far behind those of hip and knee replacements, about 53,000 people a year get them, according to the Agency for Healthcare Research and Quality.